nextcloud/documentation/admin_manual/issues/index.rst

   You need to set the directive ``log_errors`` to ``On`` and choose the path to store the logfile in the ``error_log`` directive.
 After those changes you need to restart your Webserver.
-* The logfile of ownCloud is located in the datadirectory ``/var/www/owncloud/data/owncloud.log``.
+* The logfile of ownCloud is located in the data directory ``/var/www/owncloud/data/owncloud.log``.

 Webserver and PHP modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 There are some Webserver or PHP modules which are known to cause various problems
 like broken up-/downloads.
-The following shows a draft overview over this modules:
+The following shows a draft overview of these modules:

 1. Apache